sf-wdi-19-20/modules/w7_weekend_lab/README.md

 ## Recommendations

+1. Remember to write a basic user narrative and do wireframing
+2. Use bootstrap to style first, then once you are done with functionality add more custom styling.
-1. Remember to follow **Route-Side-In** - start with the routes, then controllers, then templates, then models.
+3. Follow **Route-Side-In** - start with the routes, then controllers, then templates, then models.
-2. Pay attention to error messages closely - they are your best helpers!
+4. Pay attention to error messages closely - they are your best helpers!
-3. Work together and help each other.
+5. Work together and help each other.

 ## Stretch Options